Platform

 ADVANTAGES OF GEOFENCING

-• It gives a chance for personalized interaction.
-Rather than potential customers getting generic messages and ads from your business that mean nothing to them, geofencing speaks to who they are and what they are doing in regard to their location.
-That’s a powerful tool and helps customers feel a close connection and understanding from your business.
+It gives a chance for personalized interaction.
+Rather than potential customers getting generic messages and ads from your business that mean nothing to them, geofencing speaks to who they are and what they are doing regarding their location.
+That’s a powerful tool and helps customers feel a close connection and understanding of your business.
 In fact, 71% of consumers prefer a personalized ad, like geofencing.

-• It gives you arguably the best advertisement placement possible.
-Rather than using a shotgun approach, like a billboard that targets any person who drives by, geofencing focuses on a very specific location.
+It gives you arguably the best advertisement placement possible.
+Rather than using a shotgun approach, like a billboard targeting any person driving by, geofencing focuses on a specific location.
 Geofencing is like a sniper rifle.
 You’ll hit the target audience you want.

-• Geofencing’s focus increases the efficiency of your marketing dollars.
-The conversion and click-through rate of a geofencing campaign is higher than broad-based marketing campaigns because they are targeted.
+Geofencing’s focus increases the efficiency of your marketing dollars.
+A geofencing campaign's conversion and click-through rate is higher than broad-based marketing campaigns because they are targeted.
 Targeted ads perform better and get longer-lasting results than generic, wide-sweeping ads.

 DISADVANTAGES OF GEOFENCING

-• It takes time to establish and set up a geofencing campaign.
-Because geofencing is based on relevance and connection to customers in a close area, it isn’t as easy to recycle or reuse previous campaigns.
-You need to create and establish new content tailored to the specific campaign, and that takes time and energy.
+Establishing and setting up a geofencing campaign takes time.
+Because geofencing is based on relevance and connection to customers in a close area, recycling or reusing previous campaigns isn’t as easy.
+You must create and establish new content tailored to the specific campaign, which takes time and energy.

-• Your ad is limited in how it is viewed and interacted with.
+Your ad is limited in how it is viewed and interacted with.
 While it might sound amazing that you can reach out to every customer in a specific area with direct marketing, geofencing does not automatically pop up information on a phone with an alert to anyone who enters the area.
-It requires customers to be on their phones doing more than checking emails or texting.
-They must be in an app that has advertisements enabled, or on a website that displays ads.
-This limitation directly alters who will see your ad, because not everyone is on their phone to see this ad.
-The situations and target audience you are aiming for might be too busy to ever see it.
+Customers must be on their phones more than checking emails or texting.
+They must be in an app with advertisements enabled or on a website that displays ads.
+This limitation directly alters who will see your ad because not everyone is on their phone to see it.
+The situations and target audience you aim for might be too busy to see it.

-• Geofencing requires customer activation.
-Customers have to approve that their location is tracked and advertisements can be customized due to their location.
-If your target audience doesn’t want a customized ad experience, they won’t receive your ad.
+Geofencing requires customer activation.
+Customers have to approve that their location is tracked, and advertisements can be customized due to their location.
+Your target audience won’t receive your ad if they don’t want a customized ad experience.
 While your target audience might be in a specific location, they might never see your ad because they have disabled that feature on their account or phone.

-• Geofencing requires more addresses than you may think for scale purposes.
-Geofencing was built to target singular addresses or locations/areas that are too granular for geo-targeting.
-If you are looking to target larger areas such as cities, states, or zip codes, geotargeting is more likely to help you achieve your goals.
+Geofencing requires more addresses than you may think for scale purposes.
+Geofencing was built to target singular addresses or locations/areas too granular for geo-targeting.
+If you want to target larger areas such as cities, states, or zip codes, geotargeting is more likely to help you achieve your goals.

-Geofencing might feel like the perfect blend of digital media and location-based advertising, but what do you need to start using this technique?
+Geofencing might be the perfect blend of digital media and location-based advertising, but what do you need to start using this technique?
 A geofencing platform.
 Geofencing platforms allow advertisers to strategically spend advertising dollars by tracking users that enter conversion zones and get served their ad.

 HOW DO YOU GET THE MOST FROM GEOFENCING?